rajivbishwokarma/msvsdasms/week0/README.md

 ## 6.1 [ALIGN-SKY130 PDK](https://github.com/ALIGN-analoglayout/ALIGN-pdk-sky130)

+The ALIGN installation script should have installed the PDK inside **ALIGN-public/pdk/** folder.
+But in case it did not, follow the following steps.

 To install the Sky130 PDK that is compatible with ALIGN tool, clone the following repo inside **ALIGN-public/pdk** folder.

 ```